French invasion of Russia: The Battle of Borodino

 The battle ended with the Russian Army, while out of position, still offering resistance.
 The state of exhaustion of the French forces and the lack of recognition of the state of the Russian Army led Napoleon to remain on the battlefield with his army, instead of engaging in the forced pursuit that had marked other campaigns that he had conducted.
 The entirety of the Guard was still available to Napoleon, and in refusing to use it he lost this singular chance to destroy the Russian Army.
-The battle at Borodino was a pivotal point in the campaign, as it was the last offensive action fought by Napoleon in Russia.
+Borodino was a pivotal point in the campaign, as it was the last offensive action fought by Napoleon in Russia.
 By withdrawing, the Russian Army preserved its combat strength, eventually allowing it to force Napoleon out of the country.

-The Battle of Borodino on September 7 was the bloodiest day of battle in the Napoleonic Wars.
+Borodino was the bloodiest day of battle in the Napoleonic Wars.
 The Russian Army could only muster half of its strength on September 8.
-Kutuzov chose to act in accordance with his scorched earth tactics and retreat, leaving the road to Moscow open.
-Kutuzov also ordered the evacuation of the city.
+Kutuzov chose to act in accordance with his scorched-earth tactics and retreat, leaving the road to Moscow open, and ordering the evacuation of the city.

-By this point the Russians had managed to draft large numbers of reinforcements (volunteers) into the army, bringing total Russian land forces to their peak strength in 1812 of 904,000, with perhaps 100,000 in the vicinity of Moscow—the remnants of Kutuzov's army from Borodino partially reinforced.
+By this point the Russians had managed to draft large numbers of reinforcements (volunteers) into the army, bringing the Russian army to their peak strength in 1812 of 904,000, with perhaps 100,000 in the vicinity of Moscow—the remnants of Kutuzov's army from Borodino partially reinforced.

 Both armies began to move and rebuild.
 The Russian retreat was significant for two reasons: firstly, the move was to the south and not the east; secondly, the Russians immediately began operations that would continue to deplete the French forces.
 Platov, commanding the rear guard on September 8, offered such strong resistance that Napoleon remained on the Borodino field.
 On the following day, Miloradovich assumed command of the rear guard, adding his forces to the formation.

 On 8 September the Russian army began retreating east from Borodino.
 They camped outside Mozhaysk.
 When the village of Mozhaysk was captured by the French on the 9th, the Grande Armée rested for two days to recover.
 Napoleon asked Berthier to send reinforcements from Smolensk to Moscow and from Minsk to Smolensk.
 The French Army began to move out on September 10 with the still ill Napoleon not leaving until the 12th.
 Some 18,000 men were ordered in from Smolensk, and Marshal Victor's corps supplied another 25,000.